Depleted Georgetown beats old Big East rival Syracuse 89-79

 CAREY EJECTED

-Late in the second half, injured Syracuse guard Jalen Carey was ejected while sitting on the bench for tripping Allen.
-Carey is out indefinitely with a thumb injury.
+Late in the second half, injured Syracuse guard Jalen Carey was ejected while sitting on the bench for tripping Georgetown’s Terrell Allen.
+Carey is out indefinitely with a broken thumb.

-“I saw (a similar situation) somewhere in some other game a couple of weeks ago, maybe a month ago,” Ewing said.
-“Those things need to stop.”

 OUTREBOUNDED